Michael Benson

 Adjunct Professor

 Stephen Spotswood received an MFA in playwriting from Catholic University and is an award-winning playwright, novelist, journalist, and educator.
 As a journalist, he has spent much of the last two decades writing about the aftermath of the wars in Iraq and Afghanistan and the struggles of wounded veterans.
 His dramatic work (including Girl in the Red Corner, Doublewide, and more) has been widely produced across the United States.
 His novel, Fortune Favors the Dead was released in October 2020.
-Stephen teaches Playwriting.
+He teaches Playwriting.

 Email: sspotswo@umw.edu